 Co-op boards are also looking for solid professional and personal reference letters.
 Generally, three to six letters should suffice.
 The board may also require recommendation letters from your employer (or clients/other professional associations if self-employed) and landlord.

 Your professional references should include items such as the nature of your relationship, how long they have known you, your workplace accomplishments, and what you bring to the workforce (e.g., hard-working).

 Pay the fair valuePay the fair value

 Prepare to pay fair value to gain acceptance.
 We recognize that everyone likes to obtain a bargain.
 This is particularly true given New York City’s sky-high housing prices.
 But, the board wants to protect the unit owners’ financial interests.

 That does not mean you necessarily have to pay the list price, of course.
 It would help if you did not overpay for your co-op unit.
 But, back up your offer with reliable, comparable sales data.
 Even if the seller accepts your offer, the board will resist if it does not reflect the fair market value,

-The interview is a crucial component to receive the board’s approval.
+The co-op board interview is a crucial component to receive the board’s approval.
 You should dress to impress and remain pleasant.
 The board is likely to ask you questions about your financial statements.
 You must be forthcoming and answer honestly.
 If you have any issues, such as your income dropping, this is your chance to explain.

 Remember, information is power.
 Gaining the co-op board’s approval can seem like a daunting process.
 Knowing what the board wants in a candidate can help demystify things.
 You can try to rectify certain areas, preferably in advance, if possible.